asyncapi/website/pages/docs/concepts/asyncapi-document/messages-and-operations-reusability-with-traits.md

       - name: user
 ```

-The document will look like the following after applying traits:
+Traits are merged into the message object and later message look like in the example below:

 ```yaml
 name: UserSignup